Hiring process

 As a rule of thumb, everyone interviewing must feel a genuine sense of excitement about working with the candidate.
 Again - if it is not a definite yes, then it's a no. Ask yourself - does this candidate raise the bar?

-Candidates who are unsuccessful at this stage should receive a personalized email with feedback, including a few bullets that are quite specific.
+Candidates who are unsuccessful at this stage should receive a personalized email with feedback.

 3. Small Team interview with James or Tim